AkoruuDev/POC-TS-SEM1/README.md

 ```
 where the content you want not update, you don't have to send

-It return with message `Race updated successfully`
+It return with message `breed updated successfully`